ADA-Cohort4/MC3G15-Morning/README.md

     I am creating this so helping you guys using logic of my model First try to create parameter that will be use on function, here the example on Users which can be implemented on Login and also Users
     ```
         //parameter that need to filter logic
         var email = "lixus.julius17@gmail.com"
         var passcode = "123456"

         // prepare json data
         var jsonData: Data?

         // variable to store the data response that will be displayed
         var userModel: UsersNetworkData?
     ```
     Then you can create logic with Get method and Post method, let's said you want to add new users with logic of there must be unique email user
     ```
         // set the json parameter to send
         let json: [String:Any] = [
             "fields" : [
                 "id_user": UUID().uuidString,
                 "apple_id": "axlwibisono@gmail.com",
                 "passcode": "123456",
                 "name": "Axal",
                 "role": "edit",
                 "email": "axlwibisono@gmail.com",
                 "phone": "6281288540387"
             ]
         ]
         //change type data array to json so our api can retrieve it
         do {
             jsonData = try JSONSerialization.data(withJSONObject: json, options: .prettyPrinted)
         } catch let error {
             print(error.localizedDescription)
         }

         //for getting method spesific data
         let formula = "?filterByFormula=AND(email%3D%22\(email)%22%2Cpasscode%3D%22\(passcode)%22)"

         // for filtering tabledata
         let filter = "Users"

         //URL Constant
         let url = Constants.NETWORK_URL

         // STARTING LOGIC
         // fetch the data from API
         // This is logic to check if users that want to be registered already exist or not
         APIRequest.getUsersData(url: url, filter: filter+formula, header: Constants.HEADER_URL, showLoader: true) { response in
             // handle response and store it to the data model
             self.userModel = response
             // check if user model not empty means data is exist
             if self.userModel?.records?.isEmpty == true{
                 // post the data to API
                 APIRequest.createUser(url: url, filter: filter, header: Constants.HEADER_URL, jsonData:self.jsonData!, showLoader: true) { response in
                     //handle if success
                     print(response)
                 } failCompletion: { message in
                     //handle of failure
                     //display alert failure
                     //dismiss
                     print(message)
                 }
                     }
             } failCompletion: { message in
                 // display alert failure
                 // dismiss loader
                 print(message)
             }
         }
     ```
+    Also here code snippet when you want to patch/update/edit
+    ```
+        // set the json parameter to send
+        let json: [String:Any] = [
+            "records" : [[
+                "id": "rec83bAKy532NG6wy", //id that you got from airtable ##MAKESURE IT SAVE INTO CORE DATA##
+                "fields" : [
+                    //"id_user": UUID().uuidString, --> do not send this on update or the id will be change and all relation will be broken
+                    "apple_id": "lixus.julius17@gmail.com",
+                    "passcode": "234567",
+                    "name": "Panjulipa",
+                    "role": "edit",
+                    "email": "lixus.julius17@gmail.com",
+                    "phone": "6281288540387"
+                ]
+            ]]
+        ]
+        //change type data array to json so our api can retrieve it
+        do {
+            jsonData = try JSONSerialization.data(withJSONObject: json, options: .prettyPrinted)
+        } catch let error {
+            print(error.localizedDescription)
+        }

+        //for getting method spesific data, it different when you want to update record
+        //let formula = "?filterByFormula=AND(email%3D%22\(email)%22%2Cpasscode%3D%22\(passcode)%22)"
+        //id that you got from airtable ##MAKESURE IT SAVE INTO CORE DATA##
+        let formula = "/rec83bAKy532NG6wy"

+        // for filtering tabledata
+        let filter = "Users"

+        //URL Constant
+        let url = Constants.NETWORK_URL

+        // STARTING LOGIC
+        // fetch the data from API
+        // This is logic to check if users that want to be registered already exist or not
+        APIRequest.getUsersData(url: url, filter: filter+formula, header: Constants.HEADER_URL, showLoader: true) { response in
+            // handle response and store it to the data model
+            self.userModel = response
+            // check if user model not empty means data is exist
+            // the checking need false if you want to patching/edit the user
+            if self.userModel?.records?.isEmpty == false{
+                // post the data to API
+                APIRequest.editUser(url: url, filter: filter, header: Constants.HEADER_URL, jsonData:self.jsonData!, showLoader: true) { response in
+                    //handle if success
+                    print(response)
+                } failCompletion: { message in
+                    //handle of failure
+                    //display alert failure
+                    //dismiss
+                    print(message)
+                }
+                }
+        } failCompletion: { message in
+            // display alert failure
+            // dismiss loader
+            print(message)
+        }
+    ```
     Just try to change the parameter and check our Airtable API